walkerever/walkerever.github.io/README.md

-Here's a brief of a few command line tools I wrote in the past and still use them almost daily.
+a few command line tools I wrote in the past and still use them almost daily.

 ----